kpenev/poet/documentation/description.md

 well as a well-documented code that can be extended and modified.

 At present the following effects are included in the evolution:
- * The evolution of the semimajor axis of the orbit due to the tidal dissipation in the star.
+ * The evolution of the semimajor axis of the orbit due to tidal and spin frequency dependenc tidal dissipation in the star.

- * The evolution of the angular momentum of the stellar convective envelope by the tidal coupling.
+ * The evolution of the angular momentum vector of the stellar core and envelope.

  * The transfer of angular momentum between the stellar convective and radiative zones.